Most divers have heard of nitrogen narcosis - but what is it, how does it work, and what do you do about it?

 The remedy is as simple as descending to a shallower depth, after which the symptoms will subside with no known long-term effects.

 In most cases, the dive can be continued at the new, shallower depth.

 However, due to the feeling of euphoria and elation often caused by the narcosis, the affected diver may not be able to make the assessment that they are affected.
 Therefore they will not themselves make the decision to decrease their depth.

 Because of this, it is important that buddies look out for each other on deep dives, and watch for any erratic or uncommon behavior that may be a sign of inert gas narcosis.

 If these are spotted, your dive buddy should urge the diver to decrease their depth or guide him or her up to shallower waters.

 Don’t go Deep Diving alone

 Nitrogen narcosis is a potentially severe condition, but luckily easy to manage.

 Divers who are new to deep diving should always do their first ventures into the deep with experienced buddies or dive instructor.
-Make sure someone can assist you in case of “Martini’s Law”, until you’ve develop your own coping mechanisms for it.
+Make sure someone can assist you in the case of “Martini’s Law” until you’ve developed your own coping mechanisms for it.